mwakad/Fake-News-Detection-/README.md

 The dataset consists of **15,116 news articles** with labels indicating whether each article is *fake* (`Class 0`) or *real* (`Class 1`).

 Preprocessing steps included:
-- Tokenization and lemmatization using spaCy
+- Tokenization and lemmatization using spaCy.
-- Stopword removal and punctuation stripping
+- Stopword removal and punctuation stripping.
-- Domain extraction for EDA
+- Domain extraction.

 The dataset is **imbalanced**, with a higher proportion of real articles compared to fake ones.
 This informed the choice of macro-averaged recall as the primary evaluation metric.
 <img width="2370" height="1765" alt="class-distribuctions" src="https://github.com/user-attachments/assets/4c0d0fef-a71e-4fba-9a0d-ef8731eee539" />